paypal/paypal-here-sdk-android-distribution/README.md

 More Stuff to Look At
 =====================
 There is a lot more available in the PayPal Here SDK.
 More detail is available in our [developer documentation](https://developer.paypal.com/docs/integration/paypal-here/android-dev/getting-started/) to show other capabilities.
 These include:
+* **Sideloader:** As an alternative to the SDK, a developer can also use a URI framework that lets one app (or mobile webpage) link directly to the PayPal Here app to complete a payment.
+Using this method, the merchant will tap a button or link in one app, which will open the pre-installed PayPal Here app on their device, with the PayPal Here app pre-populating the original order information, collect a payment in the PayPal Here app, and return the merchant to the original app/webpage.
+This is available for US, UK, Australia, and Japan for iOS & Android.
+See the [Sideloader API](https://github.com/paypal/here-sideloader-api-samples) on Github.
 * **Auth/Capture:** Rather than a one-time sale, authorize a payment with a card swipe, and complete the transaction at a later time.
 This is common when adding tips after the transaction is complete (e.g. at a restaurant).
 * **Refunds:** Use the SDK to refund a transaction
 * **Send Receipts:** You can use services through the SDK to send email or SMS receipts to customers